-There are 6 general classes of expenses that vary in priority of payment: funeral expenses, administration expenses, federal and state taxes, expenses of last illness, and other allowed claims of creditors.
+The 6 general classes of expenses vary in payment priority: funeral expenses, administration expenses, federal and state taxes, expenses of last illness, and other allowed claims of creditors.
 Funeral expenses, administration expenses, and taxes are given top priority in all states.
 There is more variation in state law concerning the priority of other debts.
 However, UPC §3-805 provides the following priority of claims:

 - Funeral expenses are usually paid first and have top priority, especially since they are the first expenses to be paid, long before the probating of the will.
 However, funeral expenses must be reasonable in proportion to the value of the estate.
 Small estates may only have enough for funeral expenses.

 - Sometimes, a surviving spouse will pay the funeral expenses out of her personal funds; however, if the estate is small, she should seek reimbursement from the estate, since, otherwise, money from the estate that would have paid the funeral expenses may go to the claims of other creditors, with little or nothing left for the beneficiaries.